 There are several qualitative and quantitative oxidation laboratory screening tests for ISC process evaluation.
 The combustion tube (CT) test is one of the most important experiments to evaluate ISC performance for a specific oil field.
-It gives a significant amount of input data for reservoir simulations and important combustion parameters.
-Although, due to the organization of the experiment and associated physical processes inside the combustion tube, it is difficult to determine regions of different oxygen uptake and match it with corresponding temperature regions, and, as a result, it is impossible to estimate the estimate of the oxidation reaction scheme.
-In this case, ramped temperature oxidation (RTO) test could be more appropriate to evaluate oxidation behavior and obtain relevant kinetic data (Mallory et al., 2018).
-Adaptation and history matching of RTO experimental results for laboratory-scale numerical modeling of ISC process under experimental conditions allow getting kinetic parameters for adapted oxidation reaction schemes.
-In paragraph 3.1, the adaptation of RTO test results on modeling of air injection enhanced oil recovery processes for bitumen reservoir is presented.
-Bitumen sample from Samara region oil sand bitumen is used for experimental study in RTO test at the pressure of 0.7 MPa and air injection rate of 40 st.m3/m2hr to verify reaction scheme for different temperature regions, adjust corresponding kinetic parameters and develop a laboratory-scale numerical model of ISC process for the specific oil field.
-During the research, it is shown that RTO test had an inalienable role in the understanding of oxidation behavior of reported oil samples and fuel mechanism, and construction of appropriate reaction kinetic scheme, which takes a significant part in feasible HPAI and ISC numerical models (Bhattacharya et al., 2016; Mallory et al., 2018).
-To describe the chemical behavior of hydrocarbons during the ISC process, a modified traditional (Belgrave et al., 1993; Chen et al., 2014) reaction scheme, which includes polymerization of Malthenes and Asphaltenes in LTR, thermal cracking and coke combustion in the HTR, is used.
-Modification results in the incorporation of vapor-phase combustion reaction of light oil in HTR, which appears in the system due to asphaltenes cracking and low-temperature oxidation (LTO) reactions.
+It provides a significant amount of input data for reservoir simulations and important combustion parameters.
+However, due to the organization of the experiment and associated physical processes inside the combustion tube, it is difficult to determine regions of different oxygen uptake and match them with corresponding temperature regions, and, as a result, it is impossible to estimate the necessary kinetic parameters for the oxidation reaction scheme.
+In this case, ramped temperature oxidation (RTO) test could be more appropriate for evaluating oxidation behavior and obtaining relevant kinetic data (Mallory et al., 2018).
+Adaptation and history matching of RTO experimental results for laboratory-scale numerical modeling of the ISC process under experimental conditions make it possible to obtain kinetic parameters for adapted oxidation reaction schemes.
+In Section 3.1, the adaptation of RTO test results on modeling of air injection enhanced oil recovery processes for bitumen reservoir is presented.
+A bitumen sample from Samara region oil sand bitumen is used for experimental study in RTO test at the pressure of 0.7 MPa and air injection rate of 40 st.m3/(m2hr) to verify reaction scheme for different temperature regions, adjust corresponding kinetic parameters and develop a laboratory-scale numerical model of ISC process for the specific oil field.
+During the research, it was shown that RTO test had an inalienable role in understanding the oxidation behavior of reported oil samples and fuel mechanism and in constructing an appropriate reaction kinetic scheme, which plays a significant part in feasible HPAI and ISC numerical models (Bhattacharya et al., 2016; Mallory et al., 2018).
+To describe the chemical behavior of hydrocarbons during the ISC process, a modified traditional (Belgrave et al., 1993; Chen et al., 2014) reaction scheme, which includes the polymerization of maltenes and asphaltenes in LTR, thermal cracking and coke combustion in the HTR, is used.
+Modification results in the incorporation of the vapor-phase combustion reaction of light oil in HTR, which appears in the system due to asphaltenes cracking and low-temperature oxidation (LTO) reactions.